CleverPet/hackerpet/README.md

 ### What now?

-The fun stuff is all in the examples folder -- if your dog or cat already understands how the lights and touchpads work, and you're immediately interested in a new game for your pup to try, try the WhackAMole game: by playing with the speed that the lights change you can make the game easier or harder!
+The fun stuff is all in the examples folder -- if your dog or cat already understands how the lights and touchpads work, and you're immediately interested in a new game for your pup to try, head over to the [hackerpet-games repo](https://github.com/cleverpet/hackerpet-games) and try the WhackAMole game: by playing with the speed that the lights change you can make the game easier or harder!
 Note that many of the examples won't work unless there's something that looks like a kibble in the silver food tray.
 Anything dark that's between the size of a MicroSD card and an almond should do the trick.

 ## Definitions